Broko2021/mind-control/2021-Mind_Control-EN.md

 All the more so as the Matrix and its program retaliate against the user's counter-indications, or opposite behavior, sometimes by voice, by ideas, and ultimately by movements control, forcing some to fight against the wind to vent their anger at being controlled.
 Those who "control" the control by AI are called "elegant".
 To be elegant is to have learned everything from the AI techniques and to be able to control the haptics in a non-visible manner.

-For the others, the Matrix goes as far as generating epileptic seizures in the first moments of interfacing, notably to facilitate the mapping of the nervous networks.
+For the others, the Matrix goes as far as generating epileptic seizures in the first moments of interfacing, notably to facilitate the mapping of the neural networks.
 Mechanisms aiming at taking a dominant position physically and psychologically over the user, in order to make him or her compatible with their two new, digital twins.

 ### <a name="part-2.3.2"></a>A twin for the body